 The legal concept of guardianship refers to the legal process where a family or other persons, depending on your state's laws, take care of a person who isn't legally present.

-Generally, it's possible to pass over responsibility for certain important decisions to a third party, like an adult relative, friend etc. But it’s not as simple as just asking someone.
+Generally, it's possible to pass over responsibility for certain important decisions to a third party, like an adult relative or friend.
+But it’s not as simple as just asking someone.
 You have to set it into writing in a Will.

 A guardian is the person with the most legal power over a person who cannot care for themselves.
 Their job is to protect a person who lacks the legal power to make their own decisions.
 It is their job to bring about a better outcome for the person, including preventing them from abusing drugs and alcohol, improving their education, protecting them from harm, making sure they are treated fairly and living in a healthy environment.